dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 //the translation and editing is in the process.
 Eventually I will rewrite all google translation.

-Below is one of the options for configuring a server with debian 10 for proxying traffic from a local GM machine connected to a VLAN using Wireguard, on the one hand, to a player's computer connected through a browser to a domain on the Internet via a secure https connection, on the other hand ( and back).
+Below is one of the options for configuring a server with debian 10 for proxying traffic from a local GM machine connected to a vpn using Wireguard, on the one hand, to a player's computer connected through a browser to a domain on the Internet via a secure https connection, on the other hand ( and back).
 Allows to drive parties to several GMs at the same time, using one server (while choosing the minimum tariff plan vps / vds, if the server is rented).

 <details>
 <summary>Advantages and disadvantages of this approach (may be subjective)</summary>